WASHINGTON STATE CHILD CARE & CDA TRAINING CLASSES

 You can also get all your annual STARS training completed in one easy step.
 Try our 10-hour STARS packages for one low discounted price.
 All classes are mobile friendly so you can complete on any device, including phones and tablets.

-The Washington Department of Children, Youth and Families (DCYF) also reimburses childcare professionals up to $250 per fiscal year for approved training.
+The Washington Department of Children, Youth and Families (DCYF) also reimburses childcare professionals up to $250 per fiscal year for approved training on a first-come, first-serve basis.
 Be sure to apply for your reimbursement through MERIT each year before June 30.

 In addition to general child care training classes, SafeGard Classes Online can provide Washington childcare professionals with the national Child Development Associate (CDA) Credential training curriculum.
 Our classes fulfill both the initial CDA certification as well as the renewal.
 We are a Proud Partner of the CDA and the Council for Professional Recognition, so you can be confident that our classes will meet the CDA Council's requirements for continuing education.
 Our collaboration with the Council ensures that you will receive the support and resources needed throughout the process of pursuing your CDA Credentials.